-Polly Creed is an award-winning young director, writer, and activist.
+Polly Creed is an award-winning director, writer, and activist.
 Her work focuses on themes of gender, social justice, and climate change.
+In 2020, she was shortlisted for the Old Vic 12.

 Polly is a founder of Power Play, a theatre company and think tank that carries out original data research around gender inequality in the arts, as well as programming new work by women.
-Power Play's debut site-specific showcase at the Edinburgh Fringe 2018 won a Fringe First for Emma Dennis-Edward's play, Funeral Flowers (print copy available here), and was listed as one of Lyn Gardner's picks of the Fringe in The Independent.
-In 2018-19, Power Play are carrying out a pioneering study into gender inequality in UK theatre, looking at over 60 theatres across the UK.
+Power Play's debut site-specific showcase at the Edinburgh Fringe 2018 won a Fringe First for Emma Dennis-Edward's play, Funeral Flowers, and was listed as one of Lyn Gardner's picks of the Fringe in The Independent.
+Power Play are currently carrying out a pioneering study into gender inequality in UK theatre, looking at over 60 theatres across the UK.
 Read more about Power Play's work here.

 "Look at us both.
 Proper grown women.
 Like kids on a Saturday night, waiting for our kids to come bail us out."